Bas Rutten: Kickboxing career

-Bas Rutten started competing in kickboxing at the age of 20 while working also as a bouncer and model.
+Rutten started competing in kickboxing at the age of 20 while working also as a bouncer and model.
 He fought 16 times, winning the first 14 matches by knockout, 13 in the first round, and losing his final two fights.
-One of them would be against Frank Lobman for the European Muay Thai title on 12 February 1991, with Rutten losing by KO in the first round.
-According to Rutten, he signed up for the match while under the influence and without any kind of earlier preparation, but he decided not to pull out.
-He decided to end soon his kickboxing career after being criticized for this single match.
+One of his losses came against Frank Lobman for the European Muay Thai title on 12 February 1991, with Rutten losing by KO in the first round.
+According to Rutten, he signed up for the match while under the influence and without any kind of earlier preparation, but fought anyway.
+After the match, Rutten ended his kickboxing career.
 His second to last fight was against Rene Rooze, who bit Rutten's ear during the match.
 In response, Bas landed a knee to the groin, which interrupted the bout and caused a brawl.

 Mixed martial arts career

 Early career

 Rutten began his professional mixed martial arts career when he was working as an entertainer.
 He was scouted by Chris Dolman and invited to train at the Fighting Network RINGS Holland dojo.
-Though his first training was a difficult start for him, he focused on learning the rudiments of the art.
-In 1993, when Japanese pro wrestlers Masakatsu Funaki and Minoru Suzuki traveled to the Netherlands to scout fighters for their new "hybrid wrestling" organization, Pancrase, Rutten was immediately chosen after they saw him knocking out the RINGS champion in sparring.
-A precursor to modern mixed martial arts, the organization was the first of its kind and featured fighting with no closed fisted strikes to the face, and boasted early MMA names Frank Shamrock, Vernon White, Maurice Smith, Ken Shamrock, and Guy Mezger.
+In 1993, when Japanese pro wrestlers Masakatsu Funaki and Minoru Suzuki traveled to the Netherlands to scout fighters for their new "hybrid wrestling" organization, Pancrase, Rutten was chosen after knocking out the RINGS champion in sparring.
+A precursor to modern mixed martial arts, the organization was the first of its kind and featured fighting with no closed fisted strikes to the face, and featured now-known fighters such as Frank Shamrock, Vernon White, Maurice Smith, Ken Shamrock, and Guy Mezger.

 Pancrase

 1993

-In September 1993, Rutten had his debut in Pancrase against the 45lb heavier Ryushi Yanagisawa, knocking him out with palms and knee strikes in only 48 seconds.
-The KO was so brutal that Yanagisawa was carried from the ring and spent two days in hospital, with Bas himself fearing for his life.
-Rutten's second match, however, would be against a more experienced opponent, Takaku Fuke, and it would expose his main weakness, his lack of groundfighting experience.
-Fuke took Rutten down and locked an armbar, which forced the Dutch fighter to spend a rope escape, though Bas was eventually able to land a knee strike to the liver to finish the match with a win.
+In September 1993, Rutten debuted in Pancrase against the 45lb heavier Ryushi Yanagisawa, knocking him out with palm strikes and knee strikes 48 seconds into the bout.
+Due to injuries sustained during the match, Yanagisawa was hospitalized for two days.
+Rutten's second match was against Takaku Fuke, which Rutten won.